 7. Students winners of Olympics medals are exempted from the payment of university fees

-8. Students who got a Diploma with a final grade of 100/100 are exempted from the payment of university fees
+8. Students who got an Italian Diploma with a final grade of 100/100 are exempted from the payment of university fees

 PARTIAL EXEMPTIONS FROM THE SECOND INSTALLMENT PAYMENT